Identify Meaningful Opportunities. Minimize Avoidable Stress.

 Particular Experience with Gifted Students, Summer Programs, Enrichment, Homeschooling, Acceleration, and Math Programs

-Over the past ten years, students I have worked with have gained admission to:
+Over the past decade and a half, students I have worked with have gained admission to:

 I'm Julia Rolnick, an educational consultant and independent college counselor.
 I advise high schoolers, middle schoolers, and their families.